tstriker/akai-midimix/README.md

 ```

-# Reading dial/slider states and setting the button lighs
+# Reading dial/slider states and setting the button lights

-Note: There seems to be no way to find out the initial state of the knobs when you connect to it.
+Note: There doesn't seem to be any way to find out the initial state of the knobs when you connect to it.
 Luckily, that's what
 the "Send All" hardware button is there for - it will generate change events for all the CC controls and the library
 will have their state from there on out.
 Alternatively, the state for individual controls will be set when you
 physically poke them.